 The Conference will take place at the Hilton Garden Inn at Seaworld.
 Some rooms have been set aside at a discounted rate, reserve early via this link to receive this discount.

 The Fibrous Dysplasia Foundation expresses its sincerest thanks to the sponsors who made this event possible.

 About FDF Patient & Family Conferences

-The most recent conference was held in New York City at the NYU Langone Medical Center, October 25-26, 2014.
-Recordings of that conference and previous conferences are available in our Video/Podcast Library.
+Recordings of that previous conferences are available in our Video/Podcast Library.

-In years when the Fibrous Dysplasia Foundation does not hold a conference, it will offer webinars on specific topics.
+In years when the Fibrous Dysplasia Foundation does not hold a conference, it sometimes offers webinars on specific topics.
 The first webinar was offered December 2010, by Dr. Michael Collins.
 Sign up for our mailing list to register with us and ensure you are informed about conference and webinar opportunities.